Why You Have Blurry Vision After Waking Up: Causes, Treatments & Relief

 People experiencing blurry vision after waking up may also notice:

-• Dryness or gritty sensation in the eyes
+• Dry or gritty feeling in the eyes

 • Eye redness